bernd/insomnia/docs/insomnia/grpc.md

 ## TLS/SSL

-Often a gRPC endpoint will be secured by TLS, and Insomnia will allow you to connect to these endpoints using simple SSL.
+Often a gRPC endpoint will be secured by TLS, and Unetus will allow you to connect to these endpoints using simple SSL.
 The ability to provide custom certificates is coming in the future.

 In order to enable TLS, prefix the host with `grpcs://`.